pricees/pricees.github.com/_posts/2014-09-25-getting-started-with-aws-kinesis-and-go.md

 [Workers] &rarr; [...other]

+What I like about this is that Kinesis can scale vertically to terabytes of data per hour.
+The Web App and the Workers can scale horizontally.
+If you need more power than that well... thats why this post is called "Getting started..."

 Amazon bills Kinesis as "a fully managed service for real-time processing of streaming data at massive scale."